padok-team/dojo-guestbook/README.md

    - The chart you want to use is called redis
    - The Helm repository URL is https://charts.bitnami.com/bitnami
    - Don't forget to set your values file
-4. Explore what has been create: pods, deployments (why is there none ?), services, etc...
+4. Explore what has been created: pods, deployments (why is there none ?), services, etc...

 ### Checks